Kuadrant/multicluster-gateway-controller/docs/how-to/submariner-poc-hub-gateway-walkthrough.md

 EOF
 ```

-### Create a placement for our gateway
+### Create a placement for our Gateway

-In order to place our gateway onto the hub clusters, we need to setup a placement resource.
+In order to place our Gateway onto the hub clusters, we need to setup a placement resource.
 Again, in `T1`, run:

 ```bash
 kubectl apply -f - <<EOF